-Engine type (see engine plate) D7F D4F 1.2 TCE K9K Cubic capacity (cc) 1149 1149 1149 1461 Type of fuel It is essential to use unleaded petrol of the Octane Rating stated on the label inside the fuel filler flap.
+Engine type (see engine plate) D4F K9K Cubic capacity (cc) 1149 1461 Type of fuel It is essential to use unleaded petrol of the Octane Rating stated on the label inside the fuel filler flap.
 If not available, for a limited time only, unleaded fuel may be used: - with an octane rating of 91 for a label showing 95 or 98; - with an octane rating of 87 for a label showing 91, 95 or 98.
 Diesel.
 The label located in the fuel filler flap indicates authorised fuels.
-Spark plugs Only use the spark plugs s be marked on a label stuck tact your RENAULT Deale may damage the engine. inside the engine compartn nent.
-If it is not then con- -
+Spark plugs Only use the spark plugs specified for your vehicle's engine.
+The type should be marked on a label stuck inside the engine compartment.
+If it is not then contact your RENAULT Dealer.
+Fitting spark plugs which are not to specification may damage the engine.